Pressure (1976 film): Plot

 Tony is a second-generation Black British teenager, born and raised in Britain.
 The rest of his family—his mother, father, and older brother—were born in Trinidad in the Caribbean.
 This affects the family members' viewpoints about the society they live in.
-Tony's mother says that they, as Black people, must work hard, mind their own business and respect white people's laws because the Whites have the power.
+Tony's mother says that they, as black people, must work hard, mind their own business and respect White people's laws because the whites have the power.

 The film shows how the older generations are satisfied with living in a society ruled by the white English, which differs from the views of the younger generation.
 There is a disconnection between the way Tony feels about Britain and the way that his family feels, specifically his brother.
-Tony's brother is active in the Black Power movement and is constantly discussing how Black people are treated as second-class citizens and have to deal with systematic racism.
-He stresses the idea of a collective effort on behalf of Black people, as they encompass their culture and consciousness and they must spread this consciousness.
+Tony's brother is active in the black Power movement and is constantly discussing how black people are treated as second-class citizens, and have to deal with systematic racism.
+He stresses the idea of a collective effort on behalf of black people, as they encompass their culture and consciousness and they must spread this consciousness.

-Tony's brother emphasises how Black people must organise politically to deal with the situation themselves, since the government is not on their side.
-Tony tries to assimilate into the white-dominated society that surrounds him as well as fit in with his own family and their traditions.
+Tony's brother emphasises how black people must organise politically to deal with the situation themselves, given that the government is not on their side.
+Tony tries to assimilate into the white-dominated society that surrounds him, as well as to fit in with his own family and their traditions.
 However, even as Tony tries to assimilate and maintain his faith in a British society where he can progress, he is continuously faced with obstacles.

 Tony goes dancing with a white friend and then goes back with her to her apartment.
-A white adult screams that if he does not leave she will call the police, and that the white girl should feel ashamed for bringing back a Black boy.
-When Tony attends one of his brother's meetings, he witnesses the mistreatment of Black people firsthand.
-Police forcefully enter the meeting with no warrant or reason and beat up and arrest the Black activists.
-Then, police tear apart Tony's family's home, in search of non-existent drugs.
+A white adult screams that if he does not leave she will call the police, and that the White girl should feel ashamed for bringing back a black boy.
+When Tony attends one of his brother's meetings, he witnesses the mistreatment of black people firsthand.
+Police forcefully enter the meeting with no warrant or reason, and beat up and arrest the black activists.
+Police then tear apart Tony's family's home, in search of non-existent drugs.

 In addition to this, throughout the film, Tony cannot find a job that matches his educational qualifications.
-Events such as this bring to light the forces of oppression and lead to Tony's disillusionment with a just English society.
-Tony also struggles with his identity as a Black child born in England to West-Indian parents.
+Events such as this bring to light the forces of oppression, and lead to Tony's disillusionment with an unjust English society.
+Tony also struggles with his identity as a black child born in England to West Indian parents.
 He has difficulty relating to his brother who was not born in Europe, while he also cannot relate to his white friends, who do not share his obstacles in England.
-Tony's brother feels that all Whites are evil.
-Tony comes to his own conclusions based on his experiences, declaring that since only a handful of white people hold all the power, many white people are in the same position as Black people, but just do not realise it.
+Tony's brother feels that all whites are evil.
+Tony comes to his own conclusions based on his experiences, declaring that since only a handful of white people hold all the power, many white people are in the same position as black people, but just do not realise it.